KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/23.jpg)

+Ranger Jenn standing in front of the "golden doors"; photo credit: Katherine Michel

 Remembering back to the time I spent working for U.S. Immigration, I had all the feels.

 Ranger Jenn then gave us a special viewing of the Hearing Room.

 ![](recap-of-pygotham-2019-images/24.jpg)

+The view of the Hearing Room from the gallery; photo credit: Katherine Michel

-She was keen to tell us the story of [Frank Woodhull/Mary Johnson](https://www.wikitree.com/wiki/Woodhull-215), a woman who dressed as a man, who arrived at Ellis Island in 1908 and had a hearing to determine if he/she should be allowed to enter the U.S.
+She was keen to tell us the story of [Frank Woodhull/Mary Johnson](https://www.wikitree.com/wiki/Woodhull-215), a biological woman who looked like a man, who arrived at Ellis Island in 1908 and had a hearing to determine if he/she should be allowed to enter the U.S.

 ![](recap-of-pygotham-2019-images/25.jpg)

+A photo of Frank Woodhull/Mary Johnson

 Despite having illness that could have been disqualifying, Frank Woodhull/Mary Johnson was allowed to enter the U.S. and was the only person who ever had a name change at Ellis Island.

 ![](recap-of-pygotham-2019-images/26.jpg)

+A dog-eared article about Frank Woodhull/Mary Johnson

 After the tour was over, I had the chance to chat with Ranger Jenn about my time spent working for U.S. Immigration and how that experience still inspires my work today.
 She scribbled some thoughts down on a piece of paper, because she likes to reflect on the experiences of people she meets there, and incorporate these insights into her work.